The Enneagram Analyzes History:

 Here, then, are summaries of the nine Enneagram types, with lists of historical figures, living celebrities, and fictional characters who may belong to each category.

-Reading a biography or two about one of these historical figures is an excellent way to grasp the subtleties of a certain type.
-In fact, if you like history, and your interest is piqued by these lists, and you wish to more deeply explore an Enneagram type(s), you might discover that a royal road to such knowledge is via reading biographies and watching history movies such as “A Man for All Seasons” (Type One), “Lawrence of Arabia” (Four), and “Becket” (Nine).
+If you like history, and your interest is piqued by these lists, and you wish to explore an Enneagram type(s), you might discover that a royal road to knowledge is via reading biographies and watching history movies such as “A Man for All Seasons” (Type One), “Lawrence of Arabia” (Four), and “Becket” (Nine).

 The summaries of types here are condensed from the work of author and therapist Lynette Sheppard (www.9points.com) and are used with her permission.
 Three caveats: (1) The descriptions of types here are bare-bones; Sheppard and others go into considerable detail in their books and Websites.
 (2) Different authors use slightly different language for their descriptons of the types.
 (3) Experts vary somewhat in their understanding of the types.
 (Not surprisingly, this fact generates considerable touchiness and debate in the Enneagram community.)